strayacode/pytris/README.md

 .
 Added scoring system
 .
 Fix bug where clearing the row would cause pieces to not collide correctly .
 Added visual for showing the next 6 pieces
+.
+Fixed bug where a new tetronimo wouldnt spawn immediately after hard dropping